 Boat Outfitters offers two basic styles of rod boxes: recessed gunwale rod boxes for storing rods horizontally on fishing boats and pontoon rod boxes for securely storing them vertically on pontoon boats or docks.
-We can also build custom gunwale boxes to match your existing cutout. » Read More
+Contact us for a custom size! » Read More

 Why Replace Under Gunwale Rod Storage Boxes?

 Recessed under-gunwale rod box inserts are a popular feature on small to mid-sized fiberglass fishing and crossover boats.
 Mounted in large cutouts, they make use of otherwise wasted space between the boat’s hull and liner.
 Most boxes hold two, three, or four fishing rods, although many people store tools like gaffs, deck brushes, and boat hooks in them too.

 Most of the under gunwale rod storage boxes found on production boats are made of molded ABS plastic, which is lightweight and inexpensive.
 These are typically sourced from a third-party supplier, rather than made by the boat builder.
 Unfortunately, ABS also tends to weather and turn brittle more quickly than other materials commonly used on boats.
 It’s not uncommon for these inserts to discolor, crack or break on boats that are otherwise in good condition.

 Replacement Options for Gunwale Rod Box Inserts

 If your boat has a broken, cracked, or faded gunwale rod box that you want to replace, you have a few options.
 The first and least expensive is a direct replacement with an identical molded plastic rod box.
 On newer boats, there’s a good chance the manufacturer, the dealer, or the supplier that originally made the box will be able to sell you a new part that you can simply screw into place.
 Frequently, though, an exact replacement simply isn’t made anymore.